pirapira/reasonable-manifest/README.md

 # Reasonable Engineering Manifesto

 1. We build, understand and improve reasonable systems.
-2. Reasonable systems are systems that can be reasoned about.
+2. Reasonable systems can be reasoned about.
 3. Reasonable systems require simple and accurate specification.
 4. Reasonable systems require transparent implementation.
 5. Reasonable systems are implemented with languages and tools that have reasonable specifications.